 Henry, King of France by Heinrich Mann.
 This sequel to Young Henry of Navarre continues the life story of French king Henry IV.

 The Days of the French Revolution by Christopher Hibbert.
 Author Hibbert writes for general reader unfamiliar with Revolution history, introducing them to Marie Antoinette and others.
-Maps, illustrations, a chronology of principle events, a glossary, and a list of major sources supplement Hibbert's text.
+Includes maps, illustrations, a chronology, a glossary, and a list of major sources.
 (This review © Amazon.com.)

 The Oxford History of the French Revolution by William Doyle.
 Covers the entire reign of Louis XVI and its aftermath.

 The Crisis of the Absolute Monarchy: From the Old Regime to the French Revolution edited by Julian Swann and Joël Félix.
-Essays on the origins of the Revolution by leading experts from France, Britain and the United States.
+Essays on the origins of the Revolution.

 The Fall of the French Monarchy by Michel Vovelle.
 Covers the years 1787 through 1792.